openbracellc/hugo-2020JAN4_v1/site/content/values/_index.md

 values:
   - heading: "MARKETING"
     text: >
       DYK, Top 5 search results attract 67% clicks.
 How do you know that your digital marketing strategy works?
 If given a choice high traffic and low conversions Vs low traffic+high conversion.
 What would you choose?
 Now, factor in Organic SEO Vs Paid Ads.
 Now factor in Time Vs Cost.
 Again, factor in keyword competition Vs conversions.
-Optimize your Digital Marketing Strategy.
-Writing optimized for search is an intensely time consuming process.
-Finding the right mix of keywords that provide a balance in search traffic, competition, & CPC costs included.
+Making your site optimized for search is an intensely time consuming and iterative process.
+The challenges towards Optimizing your Digital Marketing Strategy is finding the right mix of keywords that provide a balance in search traffic, competition, & CPC costs included.
     imageUrl: "/img/about-shade-grown.jpg"
   - heading: "BRANDING"
     text: >